Monday, November 30, 2009

 Thursday, November 12, 2009

 I have discovered the most delicious cottage cheese on the face of the earth, and if you're a cottage cheese eater, you'll want to pay close attention, because this is a regional item that not everyone has the pleasure of getting their hands on, and I'm going to tell you all about it since the chances are none if its deliciousness will ever touch your tongue.
-I know, I'm kinda mean.
+I know, that's kinda mean.

 From the distributors website, Michigan Brand Cottage Cheese is described as follows: